gabrieladslopes/ReadingList/README.md

 # ReadingList Project

-Reading List project learned in the Spring Boot in Action book.
+Reading List is a project proposed in the book "Spring Boot in Action".

 I've used this project to learn how to develop a Spring application using Spring Boot.
-The dependencies chosen for this development were: Spring Web, Spring Data JPA, Thymeleaf, H2 Database and the development dependency Spring Boot Devtools.
-The build tool used was Maven.
+The starter dependencies chosen for this development were: Spring Web, Spring Data JPA, Thymeleaf, H2 Database and the development dependency Spring Boot Devtools.
+Also, the build tool used was Maven.

 # Application

 ## Book Entity

-The Book entity represents a book and will represent a table in the database.
+The Book entity represents a book and reflects a table in the database.

 Annotations:
-* @Entity - specifies that the class in an entity
+* @Entity - specifies that the class is an entity
 * @Id - specifies the primary key of a table
 * @GeneratedValue - indicates that the value will be automatically provided